The Biohacking Blueprint: How TereZa & Anthony Lolli Transformed Their Bodies & Lives

 And then it turns into osteoporosis later.
 So it's a real devastating condition if you don't take care of it.

-And you can only take care of it postpartum, like in in the first year or two before your tissue gets hardened up so he trained me we were able to close my gap non-surgically because we were actually using this uh this bands called toppler technique bands t-u-p-l-e-r topler technique that's the only band that actually works we've tried it our all and he trained me hardcore i mean i would plank three plates of 45 pounds for two minutes and he made me so strong i was bedlifting 225 pounds
+And you can only take care of it postpartum, like in the first year or two before your tissue gets hardened up so he trained me we were able to close my gap non-surgically because we were actually using this uh this band called toppler technique bands t-u-p-l-e-r topler technique that's the only band that actually works we've tried it our all and he trained me hardcore i mean i would plank three plates of 45 pounds for two minutes and he made me so strong i was bedlifting 225 pounds

-For reps, by the way, for reps.
-Yeah.
+225. And for reps, by the way, for reps.

-Wow.
 I'm petite, right?
 I never thought I would do it, but resistance training really helped.

-And he is an expert at becoming an expert at something he likes.
 So the nine months of weight loss project turned into him training me to become a two-time bikini pro.

 So when we went and started filming the Super Lollies, which was the sequel to The Fat Lolly, we actually decided to give the audience the inside look to all the different federations and the actual life of a fitness competitor.

-Have a great day.
 We said it's not like bodybuilding, it's not all about the muscly guys with steroids.

 There is moms, there is grandmas, there is grandpas, there's young people, there's old people.
+There's a transformation category, transformation category.

 This one looks like a Victoria's Secret fashion show.
-This one looks like, this one is tested OCB, for example.
+This one looks like this one is tested OCB, for example.

 They tested me, my urine test, my polygraph, so they know you're all natural, right?